MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-express-23h2.md

 [!INCLUDE [download-vhdx](../../includes/hci-download-vhdx.md)]

 ## Download the GitHub repository
-The SDN Express module is no longer hosted in on the GitHub page.
-It is now moved to powershell gallery.
+The SDN Express module is no longer hosted on GitHub.
+It is now available in powershell gallery.
 Please see the Install SDN Express Powershell section for further  details.

 ## Install SDN Express Powershell module
 Update (10.25.2024) The SDN Express script files are no longer available in GitHub.
-Please follow the updated installation instructions as mentioned below.
+Please follow the updated installation method as mentioned below.

-1. On the machine where you wish to run the installation of SDN, the latest version of SDN Express must be installed.
+On the machine where you wish to run the installation of SDN, the latest version of SDN Express must be installed.
 To install the module please run `Install-Module -Name SDNExpress`.
 The files will automatically be installed in the default powershell module directory.
 You can locate them at `C:\Program Files\WindowsPowerShell\Modules\SdnExpress\`

 ## Edit the configuration file